ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Network Endpoint Assessment

-Network operators want a trustworthy report that includes identity and version information about the hardware and software on the machines attached to their network, for purposes such as inventory, audit, anomaly detection, record maintenance and/or trending reports (logging).
+Network operators want trustworthy reports that include identity and version information about the hardware and software on the machines attached to their network.
+Examples of reports include purposes, such as inventory summaries, audit results, anomaly notifications, typically including the maintenance of log records or trend reports.
 The network operator may also want a policy by which full access is only granted to devices that meet some definition of hygiene, and so wants to get Claims about such information and verify